 Within a study at Purdue using spectral analysis, researchers found a relationship between disrupted muscular activity and speech problems. **

 In my opinion, muscles in a state of spam, adhesion, and/or distortion 'compromise' messages sent via the nervous system.

-Some are set on automatic (involuntary), for example the musculature components involved in digestion.
+Some are set on automatic (involuntary), for example, the musculature components involved within digestion.